BACKGROUND IMAGE: stock.adobe.com

 As enterprises continue to spread their data across cloud platforms, backup and disaster recovery grows increasingly complex.
 CIOs must find a way to balance the cost savings they enjoy from the cloud tech with adequate protection from growing threats like malicious hackers and unintended deletions.

-"Multi-cloud is the latest cloud-related buzzword," said David G. Hill, principal and founder of Mesabi Group, an IT analyst firm.
+"Multi-cloud is the latest cloud-related buzzword," said David G. Hill, principal and founder Mesabi Group, an IT analyst firm.
 "It implies that an on-premises private cloud interfaces with one or more off premises clouds provided by third-party vendors."

-But because there are so many different kinds of multi-cloud scenarios to consider, it is vital to test recovery processes to make sure the service works when it counts.
+But because there are so many different kinds multi-cloud scenarios to consider, it is vital to test recovery processes to make sure the service works when it counts.
 It's also important to assess latent cloud disaster recovery limitations: Hill and others said to be prepared to adopt or develop new disaster recovery tools as the technology and services improve.

 Different DR use cases

 There are a few ways customers interpret backup and disaster recovery for the multi-cloud world, explained Naveen Chhabra, principal analyst at Forrester.

 - Backing up the cloud service from the cloud source itself.

 - Backing up the traditional on-prem infrastructure.